 The Sgt.
 Moses Adams Memorial Middle School Brochure Contest

 This contest is directed at students in the 6th, 7th, 8th or 9th grades, depending on which year the American Revolution is taught in their educational system – including ecumenical and home schooled students.
 This completion was begun to aid studies at the school grades following elementary school and before the sophomore grade in high school.
-The topic/theme for the Middle School Brochure Contest is the same as the topic/theme for the Elementary School Poster Contest in a specific School Year.
+A sample SAR Brochure may be seen here.

 The Joseph S. Rumbaugh Historical Oration Contest

 The contest is designed to explore the influence of the Revolutionary war on present day America.
 Contest is open to all students attending home schools, public, parochial, or private high schools who are in their freshman, sophomore, junior or senior (grades 9 through 12) year of study.

 The George S. & Stella M. Knight Essay Contest

 The contest is designed to give high school students an opportunity to explore events that shaped American History.
 Contestants shall be in the sophomore, junior or senior grade of study during the contest year.

 The SAR awards the ROTC Medal to foster the principle of the “citizen-soldier”, exemplified by the Minutemen of Revolutionary War days.
 This award is presented by a Chapter, a State Society, or the National Society to ROTC or JROTC cadets who are selected for having a high degree of merit with respect to leadership qualities, military bearing and general excellence.